Client: MTA Arts & Design, New York City, NY

 Artistic Mosaics by Travisannuto

-As with any public commission, Roaming Underfoot went through a process receiving feedback from the MTA Arts & Design team as well as the deeply experienced mosaic expert Stephen Miotto of Miotto Art Mosaics whom I had collaborated with previously.
-Getting the artwork to reflect the quality of my drawings was of the utmost importance as well as making sure that my color choices translated accurately into smalti tile (a hand formed Italian glass of unsurpassable beauty).
+Of prime importance was getting the final artwork to reflect the quality of Blum’s botanical drawings and ensure that her color choices would translate accurately into small tile.
+To guarantee this Blum brought on board the deeply experienced mosaic expert Stephen Miotto of Miotto Art Mosaics whom she had collaborated with previously.
 After drawing the artwork at 2/3rds scale, the drawings were sent to Travisanutto Giovanni Artistic Mosaics in Spilembergo, Italy where they were hand crafted by 15 mosaic artisans.
-Prior to their work beginning, I travelled to Italy to approve colors and approach and work proceeded from there.
-Once shipped back to the US as ‘puzzle parts’ the mosaics were installed by Stephen Miotto and team and the final mosaics were only unveiled at the end of 2019.
+Prior to their work beginning, Blum travelled to Italy to approve the final decisions.
+Once shipped back to the US as ‘puzzle parts’ the mosaics were installed by Stephen Miotto and team.